-It's fair to say, that at first glance this does look like your typical self-discovery Holywood movie.
+It's fair to say, that at first glance this does look like your typical self-discovery Hollywood movie.
 However, Wild is much more than that.
 The story holds nothing back in showing the true nature of the journey being taken.
 At times the brutal harshness of her overwhelming grief is painful.
 Yet this is exactly what creates a sense of realism, pulling the audience in to feel every paralyzing memory.
 Inviting you to walk in her footsteps.
 A bit like The Way with Martin Sheen.

 For me, the big thing that stands out in this movie is the excellent use of the landscape.
 Director Jean-Marc Vallée does an incredible job bringing this story to life.
 It's fair to say, that his creative juices were in full flow after just receiving an Academy Award for Dallas Buyers Club.
 Let's be fair, this is essentially a story about someone going on a long walk.
 Yet, Vallée captures every emotion in a raw, sometimes extreme way.
 All blended together with incredible cinematography and an excellent soundscore that compliments the journey wonderfully.

 The other big standout comes from Reese Witherspoon.
 Apparently, Witherspoon had read the book and was so moved by it that she decided to produce the film.
 But that's not all, she takes the lead role and gives a truly realistically tough performance.
 In fact, I would say that her performance in Wild is easily a career-best.
 There's no doubt, this would be a challenging role for anyone.
 But, she is genuinely amazing.
 Laura Dern is also wonderful, cast as Cheryl's Mother.
 Giving some tear-jerking moments in beautifully arranged scenes that portray Cheryl's constant search for the happier times of her life with her Mum.